 What to Add to Your Code Review Checklist

-Let’s start with some of the items I think are indispensable in a code review checklist.
+Let’s start with some of the items that are indispensable in a code review checklist.

 1. Identify Obvious Bugs

-This is priority number 1 of a code review: Check if the code is working.
+This is the primary function of a code review: Check if the code is working.

 Even great engineers write code that has defects.
 Often, those defects are quite silly: an off-by-one error, a misspelled variable, parameters passed in the wrong order to a method, and so on.